 Poster sessions are opportunities for authors to visually display and briefly discuss their research.
 Your audience will be viewers who will pass by and expect to quickly understand what was done and why it matters.
 Many viewers will stop to discuss the research and results.
 Authors should be prepared to answer questions and engage in short discussions with their visitors.
 The clear, attractive poster will draw more people to your table, but creating a good poster takes time.
 Too much information, too many graphics, and the viewer can become confused.
 To help you create a focused, visually appealing poster, please follow the poster guidelines.

 All students attending the Missouri JSEHS are invited to participate in the Poster Session.
 If you are selected to present your research paper, you may also present a poster.
 No one will be excluded who wants to participate in this event.
 You must indicate on your registration form that you intend to participate in the session, though.

 All teachers and students must apply to attend.
 All applications are available online and must be completed and submitted through our secure online web site.
 (See Registration Forms).

-The Junior Science, Engineering and Humanities Symposium is supported through a grant from the United States Army Research Office which includes the U.S. Army, Air Force and Navy.
+The Missouri Junior Science and Engineering for Humanity Symposium is supported through a grant from the United States Army Research Office which includes the U.S. Army, Air Force and Navy.
 Local companies sponsor the program through providing field trips or additional funding.
 If you want to be part of the Missouri JSEHS, please contact Sue Arnott at 314.529.9454.